United Kingdom Entry Requirements

 Prohibited Items

-• Self-defense sprays - including pepper spray, CS gas
+• Self-defence sprays containing CS gas

 Restricted Items